mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/workstation-file.md

 ---
 title: WorkstationFile class
+description: Represents a Workstation file.
+It contains methods to handle all Input and Output operations on the file.

 ---

 Represents a Workstation file.
 It contains methods to handle all Input and Output operations on the file.